I-Dont-Remember/buildingonslack/content/en/docs/slack/workflow-builder-ultimate-guide.md

 ![](/images/workflows-built-in-triggers.png)

+Wishing you could use any Slack event as a trigger, rather than just these 5?
+Slack is likely to add many of them in the next year or two, but if you need a solution for the interim, there is a [free, open-source app (Workflow Buddy)](https://github.com/happybara-io/WorkflowBuddy#-available-triggers) that lets you proxy any Slack event as a trigger.

 ### Built-in Steps

 Slack started off with just 2 built-in steps: `Send a message`, `Send a form`.
 They also provide the ability to use Steps from other apps, but you have to already have them installed to use them (or to even search them).

 ![](/images/workflows-built-in-actions.png)

+{{< alert icon="💡" context="info" >}}
+`Steps from Apps` lets developers get real creative with new functionality.
+If you're looking to be able to [send HTTP requests/webhooks](/docs/slack/slack-workflow-builder-http-request-tool/) with Slack Workflows, choose random channel members, and much more, take a look at the [free, open-source app](https://github.com/happybara-io/WorkflowBuddy) that adds a ton of useful utilities for no-code builders.
+{{< /alert >}}

 ### Workflow Builder execution analytics & errors